derekjwilliams/some-gears/README.md

 * Neo4j

 Notably absent is MySQL, which can be added by anyone willing to help out.
-The same applies to Oracle, MariaDB, MongoDB, Couch, etc.
+Other missing databases: MariaDB, MongoDB, Couch, etc.

 ### Structure

-The code is broken into what a sensible set of folders.
-But that is certainly up for debate.
+The code is broken into a sensible set of folders, that is certainly up for debate.
 The initial structure looks like (generated with: )

 ```├── data-services
 │   ├── graphql